Sweet Jeffrey

 He was upset and afraid, and he obviously wanted no part of that book.
 Seeing the emotion in his eyes, I stopped asking him questions, stopped trying to comfort him, and stopped trying to convince him everything would be okay.

-That poor sweet kiddo stayed by the door with his hand on the handle and said very quietly he wanted to go back to his class.
+That poor sweet kiddo stayed by the door with his hand on the handle and said very quietly that he wanted to go back to his class.

-Of course, we didn’t have to read the book, and of course we walked back to his classroom.
+Of course, we didn’t have to read the book, and of course, we walked back to his classroom.

 Who Knows What Happened?

 Back in class, he didn’t run to the arms of his teacher or hide in the corner with his head down.
 He joined his group and continued the day.
-He was a little low key, but then again, Jeffrey was that kind of kid.
+He was a little low-key, but then again, Jeffrey was that kind of kid.

 In the meantime, I relayed what happened to his teacher, who didn’t understand his reaction any more than I did.
 Jeffrey didn’t want to talk about it to her or to the guidance counselor later on.
 He just shrugged his shoulders and looked down.